ricardorauber/UIFlow/README.md

 ## What is it?

 There are many design patterns, architectures and ideas out there about how an `iOS` app should be structured.
-Well, this this another one, but this is not a breaktrough disruptive framework that will blow your mind, this is a combination of ideas that worked pretty well for my needs.
+Well, this is another one, but this is not a breaktrough disruptive framework that will blow your mind, this is a combination of ideas that worked pretty well for my needs.

 After working many years in many different app kinds and sizes, I saw that I could use a simple structure to handle most of them, but it should follow some principles: